 However, what if your endpoints are running on legacy systems with unpatched/unsupported applications?
 What if your ATM kiosks are still running on Windows XP?

-ColorTokens can simplify your bank’s security journey – contact us to see how.
+ColorTokens can simplify your bank’s security journey – click here to know more.